JPMorgan says it's facing federal probe over 'debanking'

 The $4.6 trillion-asset company disclosed in a regulatory filing Tuesday that it's facing "reviews, investigations and legal proceedings" following President Donald Trump's recent executive order accusing banks of "debanking" certain customers based on their political or religious beliefs and particular business activities.

 JPMorgan did not say in its quarterly filing when it expects the reviews and investigations to be completed.
-A spokesperson for the bank declined Tuesday to comment further on the matter.
+In a statement to American Banker, the bank said its code of conduct prohibits the closure of accounts based on political or religious affiliations or viewpoints.

 JPMorgan is the second large U.S. bank to disclose such a federal probe.
 Last week, Bank of America said it too is "responding to demands and requests" related to Trump's executive order.
 Neither bank's filings included details about the potential financial impact of the government's inquiries.